-When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 9.7.2. from a country, zone or compartment not declared free from WTD, the Competent Authority of the importing country should assess the risk and, if justified, require that:
+When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 9.8.2. from a country, zone or compartment not declared free from WTD, the Competent Authority of the importing country should assess the risk and, if justified, require that:

-- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 9.7.3., or products described in point 1 of Article 9.7.11., or other products authorised by the Competent Authority; and - 2) all effluent and waste materials from the processing are treated in a manner that ensures inactivation of WTDV or is disposed in a manner that prevents contact of waste with susceptible species.
+- the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 9.8.3., or products described in point 1 of Article 9.8.12., or other products authorised by the Competent Authority; and - 2) water used in transport and all effluent and waste materials from the processing are treated in a manner that ensures inactivation of WTDV or is disposed in a manner that prevents contact of waste with susceptible species.